lufinkey/react-native-spotify/README.md

 	Emitted when this device has temporarily lost permission to stream audio from Spotify.
 A user can only stream audio on one of her devices at any given time.
 If playback is started on a different device, this event may occur.

+* **'disconnect'**

+	Emitted when network connectivity is lost.

+* **'reconnect'**

+	Emitted when network connectivitiy returns after being lost.

+* **'temporaryPlayerError'**

+	Emitted when service has been interrupted, usually by lack of network access.
+However, it can also occur if there is a problem with Spotify's backend services, or also when the user switches from WiFi to 3G.
+These errors can occur in many non-critical situations, and thus it is not necessary to show toasts or alert dialogs when receiving this event, or else you will unnecessarily annoy or panic the user.
+However, it can be useful to know about these events if operations are consistently failing, in which case showing a toast or alert may be justified.

+* **'playerMessage'**

+	* `message` {String}

+	Called when the player has recieved a message for the end user from the Spotify service.